-They take the responsibility for manufacturing the album, promoting it, and getting it distributed in their country.
-If they make tons of money selling it there, then the rewards are all theirs; you don't make any money beyond your original licensing fee.
+They take responsibility for manufacturing the album, promoting it, and getting it distributed in their country.
+If they make tons of money selling it, then the rewards are all theirs; you don't make any money beyond your original licensing fee.
 If they lose money on the album, then that loss is all theirs too; you still keep your licensing fee regardless of the album's performance and sales.

 Distribution, on the other hand, refers to getting your albums into shops.
 With a distribution deal, you only make money on what you sell, and your label is responsible for manufacturing and promotion.
 If you make a lot of money, you get to keep it all.
 But if you lose a lot of money on the album, then the losses all come from your pocket.

 Licensing and distribution each have pros and cons.
 For your own territory, a distribution deal is ideal, because it leaves you in the driver's seat.
 You want to build a name for your label, and to do so, you have to be in control of your releases and artists.
 In rare cases, an indie label may have an artist that is generating a lot of buzz and bigger labels may start approaching you, wanting to license the album for themselves.
 A licensing deal may be appropriate in a label's territory in this case; the bigger label may have the resources to give the artist more promotion, and the licensing deal could be a sizable cash injection for the small label.

 As a general rule, it makes sense to go for distribution rather than licensing in your own backyard.

 However, when it comes to getting your albums into the international market, licensing offers plenty of benefits for a small label, including:

 - A label based in a particular territory knows that market better; they already have relationships with the media, the distributors, and the stores, so they will have better tools to promote the artist.